 Ogemaw: a county named for a chief who spoke up to Lewis Cass

-The name on the courthouse in West Branch comes from a word, and the word comes from a man.
-“Ogemaw” is an English spelling of the Anishinaabe ogimaa — chief — and the county carries it in honor of a real Chippewa leader the records call Ogemaw-ge-gato.
-The name is sometimes translated as “Chief Speaker,” and that’s the part worth knowing: he was famous less as a warrior than as an orator, a man whose weapon was the way he could talk.
+The name on the courthouse in West Branch comes from a word.
+The word comes from a man.
+“Ogemaw” is an English spelling of the Anishinaabe ogimaa — chief.
+The county carries it in honor of a real Chippewa leader the records call Ogemaw-ge-gato.
+The name is sometimes translated as “Chief Speaker.”
+That’s the part worth knowing.
+He was famous less as a warrior than as an orator.
+His weapon was the way he could talk.

 He got to use it on a large stage.
-In 1819, territorial governor Lewis Cass came to the Saginaw Valley to press the Anishinaabe bands into a treaty handing over an enormous block of central Michigan — a deal that would open the land beneath this very county to settlement.
+In 1819, territorial governor Lewis Cass came to the Saginaw Valley.
+He wanted to press the Anishinaabe bands into a treaty handing over an enormous block of central Michigan.
+The deal would open the land beneath this very county to settlement.
 Ogemaw-ge-gato was among the leaders who spoke against giving it up.
-The treaty went through anyway, the way nearly all of them did, but the memory of a chief standing in a council and arguing the case stuck, and decades later mapmakers reached back for his name.
+The treaty went through anyway, the way nearly all of them did.
+But the memory of a chief standing in a council and arguing the case stuck.
+Decades later, mapmakers reached back for his name.

-That makes Ogemaw one of a whole family of Michigan counties and towns wearing Anishinaabe words, often badly spelled by the surveyors who wrote them down.
-The difference here is that the name points to a specific person and a specific argument, not just a vocabulary word.
+That makes Ogemaw one of a whole family of Michigan counties and towns wearing Anishinaabe words.
+The surveyors who wrote them down often spelled them badly.
+The difference here is that the name points to a specific person and a specific argument.
+It is not just a vocabulary word.

-So when you fill out a form with “Ogemaw County” on it, you’re writing a man’s title — chief, the speaker — carried down from a council fire two hundred years ago where he tried, and failed, to keep this ground.
-The county that grew up on the timber he was defending kept his name, which is its own kind of complicated tribute.
+So when you fill out a form with “Ogemaw County” on it, you’re writing a man’s title — chief, the speaker.
+It carries down from a council fire two hundred years ago.
+There, he tried, and failed, to keep this ground.
+The county grew up on the timber he was defending.
+It kept his name.
+That’s its own kind of complicated tribute.

 Go deeper